Obesity in France: Recent history

-Stereotype

-Historically, France has been known for its slender people and longevity.
-This has led to their role as the "nutritional role model for Europe".

 Causes

 Blame has been put on fast food, ultra-processed food, the widespread presences of unhealthy snacks, sedentary lifestyle and the loss of "common food culture".
 The French tradition of not opening the refrigerator between meals for a child isn't as prevalent as it once was.
 Fat content in the French diet has increased steadily to the point where it is predicted that obesity-related diseases will start to increase.

 The French connect food to pleasure and they enjoy eating, considering meals a celebration of their cuisine.

 Social correlations

 Obesity affects disproportionately low income individuals and is one marker of social inequality.

 A study conducted by French researchers has shown that poor children are up to three times more likely to be obese compared to children growing up in more affluent families.
+A 2024 study found that 20.7% of workers and just 12.6% of senior executives were obese.